amundi/eschecker/README.md

 in queries.go.
 The example file examplequery.go could help you.

-A handmade query allows to be more precise with the query of course, but also with the alert condition, the action(s) to realise or what to do when the alert ends.
+A handmade query allows to be more precise with the query of course, but also with the alert condition, the action(s) to realize or what to do when the alert ends.

 Some basic information is still needed in the yaml :